 This sheet is about exposure to alprazolam in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare providers.

 What is alprazolam?

 I take alprazolam.
 Can it make it harder for me to get pregnant?

-Does taking alprazolam increase the chance for miscarriage?
+Does taking alprazolam increase the chance of miscarriage?

 Does taking alprazolam increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Most studies on alprazolam use in the first trimester have not reported a greater chance for birth defects.
-One report that looked at prescription records reported a slightly higher chance for heart defects if a prescription for alprazolam was filled during pregnancy.
-However, this type of research cannot determine if the person took the medication once the prescription was picked up and is unable to review other factors in lifestyle or health that could be associated with these findings.
-Overall, an increased chance for birth defects has not been proven.
+Most studies on alprazolam use in the first trimester have not reported an increased chance for birth defects above the background risk.
+Two reports that looked at prescription records reported a higher chance for heart defects if a prescription for alprazolam was filled during pregnancy.
+Studies based on prescription records cannot tell if a person took the medication, so it is hard to know if the outcomes are related to the medication or other factors.
+Overall, an increased chance of birth defects has not been proven.